GRAFO-URJC/BVNS-CMMSA/README.md

 ## Results

-Experimental results are stored in the `results` folder after execution.
+Experimental results are stored in a CSV file after execution.
 Each result file includes:
-- Instance name
-- Best solution found
+- Algorithm ID, which is the same for all rows in the given jar
-- Solution quality metrics
+- Filename
+- CMinMax O.F.
+- T. CPU (s)
-- Execution time
+- TimeToBest (s)
+- CMinSA Objective Function
-- Algorithm parameters used
+- Iterations

 ## License